zmfreecodecamper/siimple/packages/siimple-css/docs/getting-started/classnames.md

 </div>
 ```

 There are also blocks that can contain elements inside.
-These elements adds a dash after the block name and is followed by the element name.
+Class names for these elements are specified adding a dash after the block name and followed by the element name.
+For example, to style each item of a menu, you should add the class `siimple-menu-item` to each item element:

 ```
 <div class="siimple-menu">